Skip to main content

 Wildlife Ecosystems

-Los Flamencos supports three of the world's six flamingo species: Chilean flamingo (Phoenicopterus chilensis), Andean flamingo (Phoenicoparrus andinus), and James's flamingo (Phoenicoparrus jamesi).
-The Salar de Atacama provides critical nesting and feeding habitat for tens of thousands of flamingos.
+Los Flamencos supports three of Chile's flamingo species: Chilean flamingo (Phoenicopterus chilensis), Andean flamingo (Phoenicoparrus andinus), and James's flamingo (Phoenicoparrus jamesi).
+[1] The Salar de Atacama provides critical nesting and feeding habitat for tens of thousands of flamingos.
 Vicuñas graze the high puna grasslands in substantial herds.
 Andean foxes and pumas are apex predators.
 The reserve's wetlands host Andean coots, puna teals, and giant coots.
 Viscachas inhabit rocky outcrops at high elevations.
 The Andean condor soars above volcanic peaks.
 Andean cat and mountain vizcacha have been recorded but are rarely seen.

 Flora Ecosystems

-Vegetation varies dramatically by altitude and moisture across the reserve's six sectors.
+Vegetation varies dramatically by altitude and moisture across the reserve's seven sectors.
 Lower sectors near the Salar de Atacama support halophytic salt-tolerant plants including saltgrass (Distichlis spicata) and various Suaeda species.
 At intermediate elevations, tola shrublands (dominated by Parastrephia spp.) form the characteristic puna scrub.
 High-altitude wetlands called vegas and bofedales support cushion plant communities of Oxychloe andina and other specialized species that provide year-round green patches.
 Queñoa (Polylepis) woodlands occur at sheltered higher slopes, representing some of the world's highest-elevation forests.

 Geology